Pedrous/Term1-CarND-Traffic-Sign-Classifier-Project/term1_project2_report.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]

 The fourth image might be bit difficult to classify because it is quite rotated but the other ones shouldn't be a problem.
 The accuracy of the prediction for the new images was 66.67 %.
 As I was guessing before-hand, the rotated image wasn't easy to predict and the network had actually confused it to another triangle-shaped traffic sign with a construction guy.
 That is quite understandable error since they have obvious similarity with human figures.
 What was surprising, was that the image number 3 was misclassified as "Wild animals crossing" and I cannot find any similarity between these to signs, even the shape of the signs differ.
 But then overall the second most probable class for the image 3 was the correct one.
+According to the softmax results, the classifier is very certain even about the false classifications.

 Here are the results of the prediction: